Tools-Security-Integrations/Wazuh-log-Report/README.md

 Features:

-1.Converts Wazuh JSON log files into Excel reports 2.Allows you to specify which fields from the JSON log file to include in the Excel report 3.Easy to use - simply change the IP address and Wazuh login credentials in the script and ensure that your JSON file has the correct permissions
+1.Converts Wazuh JSON log files into Excel reports

+2.Allows you to specify which fields from the JSON log file to include in the Excel report

+3.Easy to use - simply change the IP address and Wazuh login credentials in the script and ensure that your JSON file has the correct permissions

 4.you can also change the fiels according to your need to convert in excel.

 5.This script is capable to auto fetch your json file from wazuh server and convert into json.

 Installation:

 1.Download the Python script from this repository.

 2.Update the ip_address, username, password, and json_file_location variables in the script to match your Wazuh setup Run the script using python.

-3.just run this script in visual studio and once you have done yoou can also convert thi script into exe fo your windows machine.
+3.just run this script in visual studio and once you have done yoou can also convert this script into exe for your windows machine.
 Usage:

 The script will generate an Excel report in the same directory as the script, containing the specified fields from your Wazuh JSON log file.

 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.